Monday, January 12, 2026

 Share

-At the top of its food trend predictions for 2024, leading organic supermarket chain Whole Foods Market says “the OGs of plant-based cuisine are making a comeback,” and they’re doing that by putting the plants back into plant-based offerings.
+At the top of its food trend predictions for last year, organic supermarket chain Whole Foods Market said that “the OGs of plant-based cuisine are making a comeback,” and they’re doing that by putting the plants back into plant-based.

-“We’re seeing new and emerging protein-forward products with mushrooms (technically fungi and not a plant), walnuts, tempeh, and legumes in place of complex meat alternatives,” the retailer says.
+“We’re seeing new and emerging protein-forward products with mushrooms (technically fungi, not a plant), walnuts, tempeh, and legumes in place of complex meat alternatives,” the retailer said.
 “Even plant-based milk alternatives are participating, with some brands simplifying labels to just two ingredients — perfect for the vegetarian purist.”

 Specialty vegetables

-It comes as Time Magazine named renowned chef Dan Barber’s new veggie hybrid, the Sweet Garleek, one of its top inventions of the year.
-The hybrid — garlic and leeks — which took ten years to develop, has hit Whole Foods’ shelves in New York City, where it costs upwards of $6 a bunch.
-With the buzz around the Garkeek, Barber is steering his expertise from fine dining to the grocery aisles via his Row 7 Seed Company.
+Whole Foods’ prediction came amid other notable moments, including Time Magazine naming renowned chef Dan Barber’s new veggie hybrid, the Sweet Garleek, one of its top inventions of the year.
+The hybrid — garlic and leeks — which took ten years to develop, hit Whole Foods’ shelves, where it costs upwards of $6 a bunch.

 Sweet Garleek